List of Peruvian football champions: Footnotes

 A. Melgar is recognized as the third-placed team for 1992 regular season.
 Ovación Sipesa received the berth for the 1993 Copa CONMEBOL as Liguilla runner-up, however they did not participate in the 1992 regular season.

 C. Includes titles as "Federación Universitaria" (until 1932).

 D. Includes titles as "Sport Alianza" (Liga).

 E. Liga team from Lima, not to be confused with José Gálvez from Chimbote.

+F. No third team recorded so the championship was played in a two zones format, where both teams qualified first played a final.

+G. During the early years of football, teams did not have designated managers; instead, leadership responsibilities were typically assumed by the players themselves, most often by the team captain, who took on both organizational and tactical roles.

+H. No third team recorded so the championship was played in a two zones format, where both teams qualified first played a final.